drumpt/drumpt.github.io/content/news/timing-icml/index.md

 ---
-title: One paper is accepted to ICML 2025 as a spotlight presentation!
+title: One paper is accepted to ICML 2025 as a spotlight presentation.

 event:
 event_url: